alces-software/clusterware/README.md

 Fork the project.
 Make your feature addition or bug fix.
 Send a pull request.
 Bonus points for topic branches.

+## What next..?

+_This is all great for admins of traditonal HPC clusters, but how can this help me get things done in the real world?_ Luckily for you Clusterware isn't just for admins, unlike tradional HPC tools its been designed from the ground up with modern day technologies in mind - why not try spinning up your own environment on [AWS](https://github.com/alces-software/clusterware/wiki/Deploying-clusters-with-AWS-CloudFormation-and-Alces-Clusterware) or your private OpenStack estate and get to experience the power of clusterware in helping you just get stuff done!

 ## Copyright and License

 AGPLv3+ License, see [LICENSE.txt](LICENSE.txt) for details.